 The AMF#1 determines the UE is located in the IAB-donor gNB#2 based on the UE’s last TAI included in the UE context stored in the AMF#1.
 However, there is no N2 connection between with AMF#1 and donor gNB#2 so that UE-AMF relocation is needed.

-The AMF#1 selects target AMF (e.g. AMF#3) via querying NRF using the IAB-donor gNB#2 ID.
+The AMF#1 selects target AMF (e.g. AMF#3) via querying NRF using the dedicated TAI supported by IAB-donor gNB#2.
 The AMF relocation is performed to transfer UE context.

 The target AMF notifies the other NFs such as SMF, of the target AMF information.